mbur17/mbur17/README.md

   Python Backend Developer at <a href="https://drive.google.com/file/d/1xgpqTX0u90F4EBjx38fCTm4nvcsdzFiG/view?usp=sharing">your company could be here</a>
 </h3>
 <h4 align="center">
-  Graduate of Moscow State University and Yandex Practicum
+  Graduate of MSUBS and Yandex Practicum
 </h4>

 ## 🤸 About me